airbnb/kafka-statsd-metrics2/README.md

 This produces a jar file in `build/libs/`.

-The shallow jar contains all the `kafka-statsd-metrics2` classes as well as the
+The shallow jar is a standalone jar.

 # License & Attributions